ksandom/achel/docs/programming/parameters.md

 * Easier to read, especially as the code grows.
 * The variables are tidied away when they are no longer needed.
 So you don't need to worry about this yourself.

+## In the now! - better way

+Desired parameters are named as follows.

+example.macro

+    # This is an example. --example=name,thing where name is your name and thing is something you see. ~ example
+    parameters {"name":"noName","thing":"brick"}

+    debug 1,Hello ~!Me,name!~.
+What does the ~!Me,thing!~ look like?

+So calling it would look like this

+    $ achel --example=Kevin,chain
+    [debug1]: Hello Kevin.
+What does the chair look like?

+    $ achel --example=,chain
+    [debug1]: Hello noName.
+What does the chair look like?

+Now you can specify defaults for if a parameter is missing.